cpu0x00/bypassing-udp-vpn-restriction/README.md

 	- creates ssh keys that will be used in the future
 	- imports the keys into your aws account
 	- creates the needed security groups for the machine to work
+- OR `python3 create_as_server_aws.py --setup --region [AWS_REGION]` to setup a specific region, but you will have to the add region arg every time you run the script or just change the REGION variable in the script to your favorite region

+- if you have an existing ssh key you can run `python3 create_as_server_aws.py --setup --sshkey [YOUR_KEY.pub]` this will skip creating keys and will add your own keys to the region specified for future use

-- once done you don't need to run the setup again (unless for a new aws account)
+- once done you don't need to run the setup again (unless for a new aws account or you want to set up a new region)

 - the script automates the following (normal mode `python3 create_as_server_aws.py`):
 	- creates an aws t2.nano instance and configures it with the imported ssh-keys and the created security groups